 Helen Ramscar points to the urgent need to protect the UK life sciences sector from the impact of halted clinical trials across therapy areas and reduced research funding due to Covid.
 For the buoyancy of the sector is critical to the UK’s ability to continue pioneering pharmacological countermeasures (medicines, treatments, vaccines) to biosecurity risks like pandemic.
-Below is the full submission to the Joint Committee on the National Security Strategy’s Inquiry, published by the Committee here.
+Below is the full submission to the Joint Committee on the National Security Strategy’s Inquiry, published by the Committee as evidence BNS0020 here.

 Submission by Helen Ramscar on 10th September 2020

 This submission is based on Helen Ramscar’s current research on British soft power, vaccine nationalism and medical diplomacy.
 In point 1 the UK is well positioned within the global health international community, yet the Covid crisis has exposed weak or absent protocols across all aspects of pandemic preparedness.
 Rising vaccine nationalism and medical protectionism is severely testing multilateral cooperation.
 Point 2 considers the NHS’s baseline capacity and offers evidence of insufficient pandemic preparedness.
 Deeper planning is needed, and to be situated more centrally within national security strategy.
 3 points to the urgent need to protect the UK life science sector from the impact of halted clinical trials and reduced research funding.
 It is critical to the UK’s ability to continue pioneering pharmacological countermeasures to biosecurity risks.

 1. UK within the global health international community.